Taylor Porter

-Taylor Lauren Porter (born October 29, 1997) is an American professional soccer player who plays as a midfielder for National Women's Soccer League (NWSL) club Portland Thorns FC.
+Taylor Lauren Porter (born October 29, 1997) is an American professional soccer player who plays as a midfielder for and captains USL Super League club Carolina Ascent.
+She played college soccer for the NC State Wolfpack.

 Club career

 Porter signed with the Portland Thorns FC in 2021 when players from the US Women's National team were at the Olympics.
 She re-signed with the Thorns for the 2022 season.

+In May 2024, Porter signed with USL Super League club Carolina Ascent FC.
+She played every minute of every game in the league's inaugural season and captained the Ascent to the Players' Shield.